Economy of the Russian Empire: Business activities

 The industrialists were waiting for the peasant reform, realizing that for the development of factory and commercial affairs free hands and a wide labor market were needed.
 The reform, it would seem, solved this problem, since the peasants, on the one hand, were freed from personal dependence, and on the other, many of them were ready to go to town to earn money.
 However, at first, other circumstances became decisive.
-In many factories, at the time of the abolition of serfdom, not workers were employed, but workers attached to them.
-As soon as these people got freedom, hatred of bonded labor forced them to leave work in droves and leave the factories, selling houses and gardens for nothing.
+In many factories, at the time of the abolition of serfdom, workers were not employed, but rather workers were attached to them.
+As soon as these people obtained their freedom, hatred of bonded labor forced them to leave work in droves and leave the factories, selling houses and gardens for nothing.
 The wages that increased several times did not help return the workers.
-Therefore, in the first time after the reform, many enterprises reduced production.
+Therefore, early on after the reform, many enterprises reduced production.
 This was especially characteristic of iron mills and cloth factories, which on a large scale used the labor of serfs.
-Only 10 years later, having mastered the new conditions, they began to increase their production.
+Only 10 years later, having mastered the new conditions, did they begin to increase their production.

 New opportunities for entrepreneurial activity opened up after the reform of 1861.
 The beginning of the construction of railways made it possible to reorganize the heavy industry in a short time and seriously revive business in joint-stock activities.
 The development and reorganization of industry at that time was facilitated by the influx of foreign capital.
-In the 90s of the XIX century. in Russia, the industrial base of entrepreneurship was finally formed and began to be established, and at the beginning of the 20th century it has already become a mass phenomenon.
+In the 1890s century. in Russia, the industrial base of entrepreneurship was finally formed and began to be established, and at the beginning of the 20th century it has already become a mass phenomenon.

 In the same period, a labor market was formed, a joint-stock form of entrepreneurship was developing, and private joint-stock banks were opened – commercial, land and others.
 It is curious that by the beginning of the 20th century. in the Russian economy, 2/3 of all industrial production was produced at joint-stock, unit and other enterprises of collective forms of entrepreneurial activity.
 Moreover, the highest incomes came from investments in cotton production, in trade and credit.
 Thus, the process of monopolization of firms began.

 The abolition of serfdom pushed the accelerated change of feudal serfdom to bourgeois–capitalist relations.
 Monetary relations began to develop.
 A number of large-scale industries were created and developed.
 During this process, the number of industrial workers in both the public and private sectors grew.
 The number of equipped companies rapidly increased, and the production rate became higher.
 The market also did not stand still.
 With the help of a growing network of railways, new capitalist relations spread throughout Russia.
 A new credit system was created (mutual credit societies, commercial banks).
 European financial circles also took part in these development.